Faculty and Staff

-We currently have 18 faculty, 1 teaching faculty, 15 research faculty, and several active emeritus professors.
+We currently have 21 Academic Faculty, 1 Teaching Faculty, 9 Research Faculty, and many active Emeritus Professors and Affiliate Faculty.
 You will find that we are involved in research from Alaska to southern Chile, and from California through Europe and Africa to the Far East, in addition to many projects here at home in the Rocky Mountains.
-We also have four excellent staff members in the department who are happy to help.
+We also have four staff members in the department who are happy to help.

 Mapping & Monitoring Volcano & Landslide Hazards, Remote Sensing, Experimental Rock Mechanics, Volcanic Collapse Hazards

 Berthoud Hall 226B